KBerstene/ansible-passwordstate-modules/README.md

 # Ansible PasswordState Modules

 This repository contains two ansible modules for setting and getting passwordstate passwords.

-It has been rebuilt from the original [BoxUK modules](https://github.com/boxuk/ansible-boxuk-modules-passwordstate) to run on Python 3, use the `requests` library in place of `urllib`, and add functionality for using the Windows Authentication API.
+Original codebase credit to the [BoxUK modules](https://github.com/boxuk/ansible-boxuk-modules-passwordstate), with additional major contributions by [eizedev](https://github.com/eizedev/ansible-passwordstate-modules).

 All Python prerequisites can be installed using `python3 -m pip install -r dev-requirements.txt`.